Army–McCarthy hearings: Homosexuality

-Though the hearings were primarily about government subversion, they occasionally took on accusations of a more taboo nature: a portion of the hearings assessed the security risk of homosexuals in government.
+Though the hearings were sometimes about government subversion, they occasionally took on accusations of a more taboo nature: a portion of the hearings assessed the security risk of homosexuals in government.
 The issue remained an undercurrent throughout the hearings.
-One such example of this undercurrent was an exchange between Senator McCarthy and Joseph Welch.
-Welch was questioning McCarthy staff member James Juliana about the unedited picture of Schine with Stevens and Bradley, asking him "Did you think this came from a Pixie?" (a type of camera popular at the time), at which point McCarthy asked to have the question re-read:
+One such example of this undercurrent was an exchange between Senator McCarthy and Welch.
+Welch was questioning McCarthy staff member James Juliana about the unedited picture of Schine with Stevens and Bradley, asking him "Did you think this came from a Pixie?" (a derogatory term referring to a homosexual), at which point McCarthy asked to have the question re-read:

 Cohn, Schine and McCarthy

 At least a portion of the Army's allegations were correct.
-Roy Cohn did take steps to request preferential treatment for Schine, going so far on at least one occasion to sign McCarthy's name without his knowledge on a request for Schine to have access to the Senators' Baths, a pool and steam room reserved exclusively for senators.
+Cohn did take steps to request preferential treatment for Schine, going so far on at least one occasion to sign McCarthy's name without his knowledge on a request for Schine to have access to the Senators' baths, a pool and steam room reserved exclusively for senators.

 The exact relationship between Cohn, McCarthy and Schine remains unknown.
 Cohn and Schine were certainly close, and rather than work out of the Senate offices, the two rented nearby office space and shared bills.
 McCarthy commented that Cohn was unreasonable in matters dealing with Schine.
-It is unclear if Schine ever had a romantic or sexual relationship with Cohn, who was a closeted homosexual.
-(Three years after the hearings, Schine married and eventually had six children.)
+It is unclear if Schine ever had a romantic or sexual relationship with Cohn, who was a closeted homosexual (three years after the hearings, Schine married and eventually had six children).
 Some have also suggested that McCarthy may have been homosexual, and was even possibly involved with Schine or Cohn.

-Joseph Welch confronts McCarthy
+Joseph N. Welch confronts McCarthy

-In what played out to be the most dramatic exchange of the hearings, McCarthy responded to aggressive questioning from Army counsel Joseph Welch.
+In what played out to be the most dramatic exchange of the hearings, McCarthy responded to aggressive questioning from Army counsel Joseph N. Welch.
 On June 9, 1954, day 30 of the hearings, Welch challenged Cohn to give McCarthy's list of 130 subversives in defense plants to the office of the FBI and the Department of Defense "before the sun goes down".
 In response to Welch's badgering of Cohn, McCarthy suggested that Welch should "check" on Fred Fisher, a young lawyer in Welch's own Boston law firm whom Welch had planned to have on his staff for the hearings.
 Fisher had once belonged to the National Lawyers Guild (NLG), a group which Attorney General Brownell had called "the legal bulwark of the Communist Party".
 McCarthy had previously agreed to keep Fisher's involvement in both Welch's law firm and the NLG confidential.
 In exchange, Welch agreed to leave a controversy regarding Cohn's draft status out of the hearings.